 - Perform regular audits on who has been given delegated administrator privileges to different levels in AD.

-- Perform yearly audits on who has which ad delegate controls.
-There is a free tool to view delegated permissions in active directory, it is called Netwrix Effective Permissions Reporter
+- Perform yearly audits on who has which AD delegate controls.
+There is a free tool to view delegated permissions in Active Directory, it is called Netwrix Effective Permissions Reporting Tool.

 What is Active Directory Delegation?

 AD delegation is critical part of security and compliance.
 By delegating control over active directory, you can grant users or groups the permissions they need without adding users to privileged groups like Domain Admins and Account Operators.
 The simplest way to accomplish delegation is to use the Delegation of Control Wizard in the Microsoft Management Console (MMC) Active Directory Users and Computers (ADUC) snap-in.

 Though the task of developing an Active Directory delegation model may seem complex, the truth is that very simple models can be applied to most IT infrastructures.
 One of the most important steps in deploying a practical delegation model is to define clear roles.
 You should limit yourself to a small, manageable number.
 The balance is tricky: Having too many roles will result in roles not being used, while having too few roles won't allow for role separation.